Old Coach House South

 - Towels (per person)

 Bed linen and towels are available to hire.
-The first £10 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
-Heating is by electric storage heaters and electric convector heaters.
-WiFi is INCLUDED (subject to a fair usage policy).
+The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
+Heating is by electric fire, electric storage heaters and electric convector heaters.
+WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).